zry98/movistar-home-hacks/RG3205W_rev5_howto.en.md

 right when the display dims: the OS feature has been stripped.
 This leads to the below automation headache.

 ### Putting the screen to sleep
-I ended up installing *Automate* (`com.llamalab.automate`), that now manages the screensave/screen lock, and a few other bits (see below).
+I ended up installing *Automate* (`com.llamalab.automate`), that now manages the screensave/screen lock, and [a few other bits](automate_examples) you can import into your instance (see below for details about each script).

 Since we can't tell when the display dims or, in general, when the device is idle, I've automated a workaround that, well, works, albeit it doesn't make me proud.

-The automation starts, waits for 3 minutes (here you can pick the average amount of time you think you'll be continuosuly interacting with the screen), and then just launches the screensaver (you want to pick the `Somnambulator` activity) -- alternatively you could lock the screen.
+The [auto-screensaver automation](automate_examples/Run%20screensaver%20every%203min.flo) starts, waits for 3 minutes (you can tweak the flow to pick the average amount of time you think you'll be continuosuly interacting with the screen), and then just launches the screensaver (the `Somnambulator` activity) -- alternatively you can modify the flow to lock the screen instead.
 Then, the automation waits for the `DREAMING_STOPPED` broadcast intent (if you decided to lock the screen instead, pick the proper broadcast event on wake up), which triggers once someone touches the screen, waking the device up.
 At which points, the automation loops on the 3 minutes wait.
 Not clean as I'd like, but it works *just good enough*.